Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 Single-tip pickup is available on both 8-channel and 96-channel pipettes.
 For 8-channel pipettes, there are two possible configurations, using either the front or back nozzle.
 For 96-channel pipettes, there are four possible configurations, using any of the corner nozzles.

-The ``start`` parameter sets the "first" and only nozzle used in the configuration.
+The ``start`` parameter sets the first and only nozzle used in the configuration.
 It also affects the order in which the pipette picks up tips.
 When using automatic tip tracking, single-tip configurations always consume all tips within a single column before proceeding to another column.

 .. list-table::
     :header-rows: 1